-The satisfaction I got as a little girl, watching, learning from dad, preparing the perfect chutney, with his heavy pestle and mortar just brings a smile to my face.
+The satisfaction I got as a little girl, watching and learning from my Dad, preparing the perfect chutney, with his heavy pestle and mortar just brings a smile to my face.

-Now that Ramadhan is near, freshly cooked pokora smell will most definitely be present, where the Kashmiri community live.
+Now that Ramadhan is near, freshly cooked pokoras smell will most definitely be present, where the Kashmiri community live.
 Infusions of Kashmiri food being cooked in the evening.
 I grew up watching my mum cook and share the pokoras with friends and neighbours.
-A tradition I am good at sticking too.
+A tradition I am good at sticking to.

 Pokoras are always simple and a delicious dish to cook.